turbobabr/sketch-devtools-assistant/README.md

 end tell
 ```

-Right after script launch the provided JSON string will be available in your CocoaScript as `$data` variable:
+Right after script launch the provided JSON string will be available in the CocoaScript as `$data` variable and we can use it to obtain the `color` field in order to set a new color for selected layer fill:

 ```JavaScript
 var hexColor=$data.color;